Skip to content

 Step 5: Building assessment

-As part of the dispute resolution process we may organise a DBDRV assessor to examine the disputed building work.
+As part of the dispute resolution process, we may organise an assessor to examine the disputed building work.
 Assessors determine whether domestic building work is defective or incomplete.
 They may also specify the cause of a defect and a timeframe for any work required to rectify or complete the building work.

-When examining building work, our building assessors must also consider whether there have been any contraventions of building legislation.
-If the assessor identifies any contraventions, these must be reported to the Victorian Building Authority.
-You can read more about our assessors on our About us page.
+When examining building work, our assessors must also consider whether there have been any contraventions of building legislation.
+If the assessor identifies any contraventions, the matter will be referred for compliance action.

-The issues that will be assessed are determined by the Dispute Resolution Officer based on information provided by the parties.
-Not all issues raised may be assessed.
+The building work that will be assessed is determined by information provided by the parties.
 Prior to the assessment, both parties will be notified about the full list of issues that will be assessed.
-Additional items will not be considered on the day.
+Not all issues raised may be suitable for assessment and additional items will not be considered on the day.

-Assessments are carried out in the presence of all relevant parties.
-Only the parties previously notified by the Dispute Resolution Officer should be present and it is important that all act respectfully throughout this process.
+Only the parties previously notified should be present.
+It is important that all parties act respectfully throughout this process.
 Recordings of the assessment are not permitted.

 During the assessment, the assessor will not advise whether they believe the disputed building work is defective or incomplete.
-The parties will receive an assessment report after the assessment is complete.
-They have five business days to make submissions in relation to the report, if they wish.
+The parties will receive a report after the assessment is complete.
+They have five business days to lodge any concerns with the reports findings.

-There is no fee for an assessment unless the party requests an assessment when the dispute has been rejected or the dispute was not resolved by conciliation.
+There is no fee for an assessment, unless a party requests an assessment when the dispute has been rejected or the dispute was not resolved by conciliation.

 Back to top